-Galit Zamler showed up too, as a guest entrepreneur and lectured before the 5th graders.
+Galit Zamler showed up too, as a guest entrepreneur and lectured before the fifth graders.

-Read about the Hackathon for students with sleeping bags on the page: Hackathon events in schools.
+Click to read more about the Hackathon for students with sleeping bags.

-At the Aliyot school in Ramat Gan, two 4th grade classes participated in the Entrepreneurship for Kids Program guided by their teacher, Levana Greenfeld.
+At the Aliyot school in Ramat Gan, two fourth grade classes participated in the EFK Program guided by their teacher, Levana Greenfeld.

-During the year, students underwent a process of thinking about and developing entrepreneurial ideas, which they presented in an individual showcase, explaining their project/initiative.
+During the year, the students underwent a process of thinking about and developing entrepreneurial ideas, which they presented in a summary presentation prepared by each, explaining their project/initiative.

 The main guideline for building the showcase was that the presentation should speak for itself - that with no added explanation, the viewer would understand the presentation.
-That was done by integrating pictures, sketches illustrating the idea, and a verbal explanation.
+This was done by integrating pictures and sketches illustrating the idea, and a verbal explanation.

 The students executed their presentations in front of their peers, thus practicing being in front of a crowd.